Marie Cecile Thijs Dutch, b. 1964

 SmithDavidson Gallery is the official gallery for Marie Cecile Thijs with access to the full collection.

-Influences reminiscent of the 17th century Old Masters are recurrent in the artist’s work, simultaneously however her personal interpretation is completely contemporary.
-Thijs plays with her subjects by bringing them to life unexpectedly, or – on the contrary – freezing them in time and space.
+Influences reminiscent of the 17th century Old Masters are recurrent in the work of Marie Cecile Thijs, yet her personal interpretation is completely contemporary.
+The artist places her subjects in an alternative world by bringing them to life unexpectedly, or, on the contrary, freezing them in time and space.
 Objects become characters.
-They move away from their daily destination, assuming a completely new personality.
-This provides intriguing creations, where tranquility, motion and sometimes also humor meet.
-In the works of Marie Cecile Thijs the unusual is usual.
-She is specialized in staged photography, and created series like White Collar, Food Portraits, Amazones, Horses, Flowers, Birds & Vases, Majestic and Human Angels.
-She has also taken many portraits of writers, cooks, politicians, designers and artists.
+They move away from their daily realities, assuming a new and unexpected identity.
+Tranquility, motion and sometimes also humor meet.